Acupuncture

 Chronic low back pain is defined as:

-• Lasting 12 weeks or longer
+• Lasts 12 weeks or longer

-• Pain that isn't associated with surgery or pregnancy
+• Isn't associated with surgery or pregnancy

-You must get acupuncture from a doctor, or by another health care provider (like a nurse practitioner or physician assistant) who has both of these:
+You must get acupuncture from a doctor, or another health care provider (like a nurse practitioner or physician assistant) who has both of these:

 • A masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine